The Institute is actively supporting efforts to establish firm carbon targets for the built environment.

 Additionally, the Institute supports international initiatives to limit global temperature rise to 1.5°C, advocating for measures like eliminating natural gas use in new buildings by 2025 and retrofitting existing buildings for clean energy by 2040.

-Collaborating with the Department of Climate Change, Energy, the Environment, and Water, the Institute has introduced the Embodied Carbon Curriculum, a crucial step in educating the sector.
+Collaborating with the Department of Climate Change, Energy, the Environment, and Water, the Institute has introduced the Embodied Carbon Curriculum, a crucial step in educating the profession.

 In 2024, the National Climate Action Sustainability Committee presented expanded targets to the National Council, including milestones for the National Construction Code up to 2040.